 Select the Power Save Mode checkbox to minimize power consumption by eliminating all background operations .
 In this mode the IDE is more like a text editor without background compilation, code completion, code inspections, and highlighting.

 Tool windows provide functionality that supplements editing code.
-For example, the Project tool window shows you the structure of your project, and the Run tool window displays the output of your application when you run it.
+For example, the Database tool window shows you the structure of your database, and the Services tool window displays the output of your SQL code when you run it.

 By default, tool windows are docked to the sides and bottom of the main window.
 You can arrange them as necessary, undock, resize, hide, and so on.
 Right-click the title of the tool window or click in the title for its arrangement options.

 You can assign shortcuts to quickly access the tool windows that you frequently use.
 Some of them have shortcuts by default.
-For example, to open the Project tool window, press Alt+1, and to open the Services tool window, press Alt+F12.
-To jump from the editor to the last active tool window, press F12.
+For example, to open the Database tool window, press Alt+1, and to open the Services tool window, press N/A. To jump from the editor to the last active tool window, press F12.

 You can right-click various elements of the interface to see the actions available in the current context.
-For example, right-click a file in the Project tool window for actions related to that file, or right-click in the editor to see actions that apply to the current code fragment.
+For example, right-click a database object in the Database tool window for actions related to that database object, or right-click in the editor to see actions that apply to the current code fragment.

 Most of these actions can also be performed from the main menu at the top of the screen or the main window.
 Actions with shortcuts show the shortcut next to the action name.